wpXtreme/wpdk/index.md

 This is made possible through the embedded *WPDK autoloading technology*, based on *PHP autoloading classes* above.

 But that's not all.
-If you develop your WordPress creation following some simple rules ( that includes a full object oriented approach to your develop ), the *WPDK autoloading technology* becomes available also to your creation, even it is totally external to *WPDK*.
+If you develop your WordPress creation following some simple rules ( that include a full object oriented approach to your develop ), the *WPDK autoloading technology* becomes available also to your creation, even it is totally external to *WPDK*.
 This is another key point, that can dramatically increasing the speed of loading and execution of your code, *up to 50% faster than normal file inclusion*.

 [Click here](questo link da fare) to see how easy is developing your WordPress creation using *WPDK* for automatically gaining *WPDK autoloading technology* in your own code.